JunaedYounusKhan51/ComplaintBox/README.md

 police station in-case of any emergency.
 In “My Profile” section, user may see his name, nid and those problems that were submitted by his own.
-At the end, by “Log Out”, a user can simply get out of his account.